drshika/drshika.github.io/_posts/2022-03-03-Microsoft-Research-Internship.md

 - $7500-8000/month salary (I’ve heard people getting in this range based on seniority and experience)
 - $3500 housing stipend (this was during COVID-19 when the internship was virtual but afaik, it goes up to 7000$ for in-person internships)
+UPDATE: prior to visit week in June 2022, they increased our housing stipend to $7,000 in case any of us wanted to stay in Seattle after.
 - $450 credit for Microsoft software

 **Other Details**

 - You can choose your start and end date (they give you a table to help you decide)
-- Health insurance is included for the time that you are an intern
+- Health insurance and Vision benefits are included for the time that you are an intern
 - From past virtual years, it seems like they send you a computer (usually a thinkpad or surface), mouse, monitor, headphones or something along those lines.
 Also if there’s something specific your lab uses to do work, they will probably also send that to you.
-I’ll keep this updated on what happens with me since I’m in a VR Research Lab.
+- I was sent Surface Headphones and an Oculus Quest as intern gifts!